sirionfeingold/AI-translation-library-for-web-applications/Benutzerhandbuch/README.md

 **Issue**: Dependency conflicts during installation.

 **Solution**:
-- Use the specified sy18nc version from GitHub
+- Use the specified sy18nc version from GitHub.
-- Run `bundle update` to resolve conflicts
+- Run `bundle update` to resolve conflicts.

 ---